mindis/multimap/doc/index.md

   }

   // d'tor of iter releases the reader lock.
-  // d'tor of map flushes all data to disk.
+  // d'tor of map flushes in-memory data to disk.
 }
 ```
 </div>